jmandel/fhir-js-client/docs/migration.md

     is time to proceed to the FHIR queries.
 Almost every http request made by this library before v2 was sent through `fhir.js`.
 Since v2, we recommend switching to the built-in `request` function which comes with some benefits.
+See [fhir.js integration](/#fhirjs-integration)

     > If you want to continue using fhir.js, you will have to include it in the page.
-Since we provide a `fetch` polyfill, the native version can be used.
+Since we provide a `fetch` polyfill, the native fhir.js build can be used.
       We have tested our fhir.js integration with native build of fhir.js version 0.0.20 (available [here](../lib/nativeFhir.js)).
       This can still bring in some incompatibilities, so another option would be